 - In addition, the Red List of South African Plants lists this gorgeous species as Vulnerable.
-This is because of its native range, restricted, to begin with, now faces the threat of habitat destruction.
+This occurs because of its native range, restricted, to begin with, now faces the threat of habitat destruction.

 Harlequin Flower Physical Description

-A short funnel-shaped tube also sits at the center of each delicate bloom.
+Finally, a short funnel-shaped tube also sits at the center of each delicate bloom.

-Species: Sparaxis tricolor
+- Species: Sparaxis tricolor